judysongg/solo-project/README.md

-creating a simple CRUD application
+Using Express, React, Css, PostgreSQL to create a CRUD application